 Services: You can hire her photography services for weddings and family portraits.

-As her second business began to take off, she dialed back this first business, which is essentially selling time for money.
+As her second business began to take off, she dialed back this first business, which is mostly selling time for money.
 We all know that doesn’t scale well and has inherent limitations.

 Her second business/income stream

-Courses: She has courses on how to find new clients, secrets to great wedding photography, how to capture someone’s real personality in portrait photography, etc.
+Courses: She has classes on how to find new clients, secrets to excellent wedding photography, how to capture someone’s real personality in portrait photography, etc.